tarwn/lessthandot-hugo/blogs/content/posts/2010-05-28-virtual-lab-creating-a-2008-r2-domain-co.md

 </div>

 <div class="hint">
-  It is possible to install Active Directory and the DNS server on a system without a static IP address and trust that it will assign itself the same address over time, but I don&#8217;t recommend it as your clients will eventually not be able to find their DNS server and than pain and suffering will ensue.
+  It is possible to install Active Directory and the DNS server on a system without a static IP address and trust that it will assign itself the same address over time, but I don't recommend it as your clients will eventually not be able to find their DNS server and than pain and suffering will ensue.
 </div>

 The last step to preparing your server for Active Directory is planning.
 In a non-lab installation we would want to put some forethought into how many clients we intend to support with Directory Services, whether there will be secondary DCs on the network, etc. I have an older link for [capacity planning for AD on Windows 2003][2], but unfortunately I have not been able to find a comparable article for 2008 yet.